Albert Schweitzer: Later life

+Schweitzer's writings and life are often quoted, resulting in a number of eponyms, such as the 'Schweitzer technique' (discussed below), and the 'Schweitzer effect'.
+The 'Schweitzer effect' refers to his statement that 'Example is not the main thing in influencing others; it is the only thing'.
+This eponym is used in medical education to highlight the relationship between lived experience/example and medical students' opinions on professional behaviours.

 International Albert Schweitzer Prize

 The prize was first awarded on 29 May 2011 to Eugen Drewermann and the physician couple Rolf and Raphaela Maibach in Königsfeld im Schwarzwald, where Schweitzer's former residence now houses the Albert Schweitzer Museum.